 Academic Year Applications

-All UScholars in good academic and student conduct standing pursuing any type of project are eligible to apply on a rolling basis beginning on Oct.
-1 for very limited funding to travel to present their research at a conference or to conduct research during the academic year.
+All UScholars in good academic and student conduct standing pursuing any type of original and independent project are eligible to apply on a rolling basis beginning on Aug.
+30 for very limited funding to travel to present their research at a conference or to conduct research during the academic year.
 Such funding enables students to pursue research opportunities by defraying related expenses.

 Online Funding Application Form